Team of Experts

 NPM 6: DEVELOPMENTAL SCREENING

-12. Implementation Expert: Kimberly Martini-Carvell is Executive Director of the Help Me Grow National Center.
-She recently served as Associate Vice President of Programs for The Village for Families and Children in Hartford, CT, where she launched and managed prevention, early intervention, and treatment programs for families and children.
-She has also served as an adjunct professor in the School of Family Studies at UConn.
+12. Implementation Expert: Kimberly Martini-Carvell, M.A., is the Executive Director of Help Me Grow National Center.
+Most recently she served as Associate Vice President of Programs for The Village for Families and Children in Hartford, CT, where she was responsible for creating and managing prevention and early intervention programs for families and children.

 NPM 8: PHYSICAL ACTIVITY

 15. Research Expert: Ross C. Brownson, Ph.D., F.A.C.E., is Professor of Public Health at Washington University School of Medicine and Core Director for the Siteman Cancer Center.
-He is a leader in the field of evidence-based public health.
+He directs the Prevention Research center where he is a leader in the field of evidence-based public health.
 His research interests include policy effects on physical activity.
 He is the lead author of Evidence-Based Public Health and Community-Based Prevention: Programs that Work.

 NPM 9: BULLYING